 This is a fix more specifically for external drives that don’t include Windows, such as flash USB sticks.
 Formatting a drive erases all its contents and establishes a new file system to replace the corrupted one.
 This is a good fix if the files on the storage drive aren’t essential.
 But if you really need to keep some of the drive’s content, save the files with a data recovery utility program such as EaseUS Data Recovery Wizard.
 Then, format the drive as follows:

-- Plug the external storage device into desktop or laptop.
+- Plug the external storage device into a desktop or laptop.

-- Open File Explorer and click This PC to open a list of devices and drives.
+- Open the File Explorer and click This PC to open a list of devices and drives.